bcgov/von/docs/_how_to/ConfBook Demo Guide.md

 ![Get Email Credential](ConfBookImages/emailqr.png "Get Email Credential")

 1. Use one of the invitations:

-    *   If the invitation is on your mobile device, click the link to open the Streetcred app.
+    * If the invitation is on your mobile device, click the link to open your mobile wallet.
-    *   If the invitation is on a desktop device, use your Streetcred app to scan the QR code.
+    * If the invitation is on a desktop device, use your mobile wallet app to scan the QR code.
-    *   If you are using some other agent, copy the invitation and paste as appropriate into that agent.
+    * If you are a developer using a command line agent use the "Copy Invitation" link to get the invitation that you can paste into the command line for the agent.

-2. In the Streetcred app the following window is displayed:
+2. In your mobile wallet app a screen similar to the follow appears.
+The precise content varies by mobile wallet app:

 ![Email Credential Offer](ConfBookImages/emailcredoffer.png "Email Credential Offer")